 Natural gas is a fossil fuel.
 Natural gas is formed when layers of decomposing plant and animal matter are exposed to intense heat and pressure under the surface of the Earth over millions of years.
-The energy that the plants originally obtained from the sun is stored in the gas.
-Trapped deep below the ground, it is extracted and transported to power electricity, generate electricity and provide heat for homes.
+The energy the plants originally obtained from the sun is stored in the gas.
+Trapped deep below the ground, it is extracted and transported to power electricity, generate electricity, and provide home heat.

 More recently, shale gas has been extracted using controversial fracking techniques.
 Fracking involves injecting bedrock with water and chemicals to extract gas.

 What are the advantages of natural gas extraction?

 - Natural gas is one of the cleanest fossil fuels, releasing 45% fewer carbon emissions than coal and oil.

 - It does not produce waste products, such as coal ash.

 - If there is a gas leak, it disappears quickly into the air, whereas oil leaks have a devastating impact on the environment and are expensive to clean.

 - Gas can be easily transported through pipelines direct to industry and residential properties.

 - There are considerable reserves of gas around the world.

 - Gas can be used for both heating and cooking.